-1. Helping patients fleeing the war in Ukraine

-We provide patients with support at every stage of their journey to Poland or transit to other European countries, including faster transport across the border, organizing accommodation, and access to treatment.

-2. On-site support for Ukrainian patients and the medical community

-We organize the transportation of medicines and medical equipment to hospitals treating patients with rare diseases in Ukraine and we also finance the purchase of medicines on the spot.

-3. Information and legal support for patients

-We prepare dedicated websites with information for RD patients, legal opinions, printed materials, translations of medical records, and provide support in legal matters related to staying in the EU.

-4. Raising awareness about the situation of RD patients from Ukraine

-We speak at industry conferences and stakeholder meetings, give interviews, and take part in podcasts to draw attention to the needs of RD patients in Ukraine and encourage others to act.
+1. Helping patients fleeing the war in Ukraine We provide patients with support at every stage of their journey to Poland or transit to other European countries, including faster transport across the border, organizing accommodation, and access to treatment.
+2. On-site support for Ukrainian patients and the medical community We organize the transportation of medicines and medical equipment to hospitals treating patients with rare diseases in Ukraine and we also finance the purchase of medicines on the spot.
+3. Information and legal support for patients We prepare dedicated websites with information for RD patients, legal opinions, printed materials, translations of medical records, and provide support in legal matters related to staying in the EU.
+4. Raising awareness about the situation of RD patients from Ukraine We speak at industry conferences and stakeholder meetings, give interviews, and take part in podcasts to draw attention to the needs of RD patients in Ukraine and encourage others to act.

-- We provide patients with support at every stage of their journey to Poland or other European countries. - We organize humanitarian corridors to ensure faster border crossings for patients in serious conditio. - We take care of short-term accommodation for the patient's family. - We provide access to treatment in Poland (we cover all procedures and hospitalizations and arrange the first visit to a specialist in a given field). - We stay in touch with patients and monitor their situation.
-If necessary, we help in arranging further doctors' appointments. - We offer patients and their family members free psychological care in Ukrainian.

-In the case of transit to other European countries, we provide contact to a patient organization in each country as well as to a medical clinic treating a given disease.
+- We provide patients with support at every stage of their journey to Poland or other European countries - We organize humanitarian corridors to ensure faster border crossings for patients in serious condition - We take care of short-term accommodation for the patient's family - We provide access to treatment in Poland (we cover all procedures and hospitalizations and arrange the first visit to a specialist in a given field) - We offer patients and their family members free psychological care in Ukrainian - In the case of transit to other European countries, we provide contact to a patient organization in each country as well as to a medical clinic treating a given disease

-This is Yehor, an 11 yo XLA patient receiving immunoglobulins at a Polish hospital

-So far, we have managed to help over 90 families of patients with rare diseases from Ukraine.

-So far, we have helped over 90 families of patients with rare diseases, including primary immunodeficiencies, epidermolysis bullosa, or rare cases such as KIF1A.
+This is Yehor, an 11 yo XLA patient receiving immunoglobulins at a Polish hospital So far, we have managed to help over 80 families of patients with rare diseases from Ukraine.
+So far, we have helped over 80 families of patients with rare diseases, including primary immunodeficiencies, epidermolysis bullosa, or rare cases such as KIF1A.

 In the cases of patients in serious condition, we make sure to create a fast track for them so that they do not have to wait in long lines at the border.
 In the first days of the war, the long lines required even several days of waiting, so it was crucial to speed up the process for RD patients.

-Most of the patients we have helped are children, but almost 40% of them are adults, most often with very serious forms of their diseases and requiring advanced treatment outside Ukraine, including transplantations.
+Most of the patients we have helped are children, but more than 30% of them are adults, most often with very serious forms of their diseases and requiring advanced treatment outside Ukraine, including transplantations.

-Rare disease patients we have helped

-The most important form of our help is, of course, providing patients with access to appropriate treatment - both in Poland and in other European countries.
-This concerned three quarters of the patients we helped (36% are treated in Poland, and 29% obtained access to treatment abroad).
-To make this possible, in many cases it first required assistance in crossing the border quickly (28%), arranging short-term accommodation (31%) and translating medical records (42%).
+Rare disease patients we have helped The most important form of our help is, of course, providing patients with access to appropriate treatment - both in Poland and in other European countries.
+This concerned three quarters of the patients we helped (41% are treated in Poland, and 33% obtained access to treatment abroad).
+To make this possible, in many cases it first required assistance in crossing the border quickly (31%), arranging short-term accommodation (25%) and translating medical records (49%).
 However, this certainly does not exhaust the scope of our assistance - we provided information support to almost all patients at various stages of their stay in Poland.
-In many cases, it was also highly specialized assistance in the form of legal advice or preparation of letters or documents for the relevant offices in Poland (28%).
+In many cases, it was also highly specialized assistance in the form of legal advice or preparation of letters or documents for the relevant offices in Poland (23%).